“Leaders are readers.”

 Yep, if you want to do that leading thing well, you need to read.
 One challenge is sorting through all the “leadership” and other business books to find good ones.
 This post should help.
 Here are some pointers to reviews of and excepts from recent leadership (in the broadest sense) books.

-In this post I point you to reviews of Competing Against Luck by Clayton Christensen, and Weapons of Math Destruction by Cathy O’Neil.
+In this post I point you to reviews of A Truck Full of Money by Tracy Kidder, Huawei: Leadership, culture, and connectivity, and Weapons of Math Destruction by Cathy O’Neil.

 Reading recommendations are a regular feature of this blog.
 Want more recommendations about what to read?
 Check out my Three Star Leadership blog, Michael McKinney’s LeadingBlog, and Bob Morris’ Blogging on Business.